rwsite/updatepulse-server/integration/docs/packages.md

 > (string) the type of the package - `"Plugin"`, `"Theme"`, or `"Generic"`

 `$info`
-> (array) the information of the package retrieved from the Remote Repository Service
+> (array) the information of the package retrieved from the Version Control System

 ___
 ### upserv_downloaded_remote_package